alexmayberry/semantics-and-accessibility/README.md

 I used this technique to rename the `<aside>` section and consolidate the CSS needed to define its styling too.

 # Roadmap
-While improving the responsivness of this website and adding features such as CSS animations are outside of the scope of this version of the website, I hope to make these improvements later on.
+While improving the responsivness of this website, image optimization, and adding features such as CSS animations are outside of the scope of this version of the website, I hope to make these improvements later on.